-Pedestrian accidents are personal injury accidents that can cause significant injuries and lead to astronomical expenses.
-Death, paralysis, broken bones, and brain injuries are just some of the potentially grievous results of pedestrian accidents.
+Pedestrian accidents are personal injuries that can cause significant injuries and lead to astronomical expenses.
+Death, paralysis, broken bones, and brain injuries are some potentially grievous results of pedestrian accidents.

-If you or your loved one was recently injured in a pedestrian accident involving a motor vehicle, you can discuss your legal options with a Fort Lauderdale pedestrian accident lawyer from our firm.
+Suppose you or your loved one was recently injured in a pedestrian accident involving a motor vehicle.
+In that case, you can discuss your legal options with a Fort Lauderdale pedestrian accident lawyer from our firm.
 We can review your case, explain how to proceed with your claim or lawsuit, and pursue compensation for you.
 The Law Offices of Anidjar & Levine is ready to hear from you now.

 What Damages Can I Collect After a Pedestrian Accident in Fort Lauderdale?